 The Lighthouse Cohort

 North Park University created the Lighthouse Cohort Program to offer academic and financial support for urban, first-generation college students who have demonstrated academic success.
-Many students in Lighthouse Cohorts have participated in college readiness programs during high school, though that is not a requirement.

 Commitment and Community